-- A high overall Similarity percentage does not always indicate plagiarism. - A low overall Similarity percentage does not mean a lack of plagiarism.
+- A high overall Similarity percentage does not always indicate plagiarism. - A low overall Similarity percentage does not mean a lack of plagiarism. - You should never have 0% Similarity if you generate report correctly (we are happy to help if you get stuck).

 2C.
-Interpreting Similarity Reports
+Opening Similarity Report

-To see a detailed Similarity Report (in 2.0), click on anywhere in the row of the document, and a new window will open with a marked-up version of the document (example next slide).
+• To see a detailed Similarity Report, click on the %, and a new window will open with a marked-up version of the document (example next slide).